abadi199/elm-input-extra/README.md

 # Elm Input Extra

 Commonly used Html element with extra functionality.
 This library implements [reusable views](https://guide.elm-lang.org/reuse/more.html) instead of nested component, making it fit nicely in your `view` function, and doesn't complicate your `update` function.

 ### [Live Demo](https://abadi199.github.io/elm-input-extra)

 See the [source code](https://github.com/abadi199/elm-input-extra/tree/master/demo) of the demo page.

 ## Number Input

 Html input element that only accept numeric values.

+>See: `Input.BigNumber` to work with big number that can't be stored using `Int`

 ### Options
  * `maxLength` is the maximum number of character allowed in this input.
 Set to `Nothing` for no limit.